JanMiksovsky/blog/posts/2025/12-22 Web Origami year-end report.md

 😃 **Screencast engine.** I wanted a way of introducing new users to Origami through a media somewhere between a video and traditional documentation.
 A video is insanely time-consuming to produce and can't be kept up to date; traditional docs are easier to maintain but less interesting to newcomers.
 I developed a [system for creating comics](https://jan.miksovsky.com/posts/2025/01-22-motion-comic-origami-introduction) and published an initial [introductory comic](https://origami-comics.netlify.app/).
 I've always loved comics and am delighted with how this turned out.
 I have more plans for the comics system in 2026.

 😐 **Feature complete for JavaScript expressions.** I mostly accomplished what I wanted, which was feature parity with JavaScript expressions, but during the year I moved the goal posts.
-There are still a handful of [unsupported JavaScript features in Origami](https://weborigami.org/language/expressions#unsupported-javascript-features) that remain to be implemented, but I ended up investing far more in this area than I'd expected; see below.
+I ended up investing far more in this area than I'd expected; see below.
+There are still a few remaining [unsupported JavaScript features in Origami](https://weborigami.org/language/expressions#unsupported-javascript-features) that I'm looking forward to implementing.

 ☹️ **Inspector/debugger.** My plan was to create a browser-hosted tool that lets a user interactively inspect the call tree of an Origami file so they can more easily diagnose errors and better understand how their code works.
 I spent a month on this, but it proved to be a bigger job than I'd expected and I ultimately set it aside to pursue other priorities.
-I plan to try tackling this again in 2026.
+I plan on trying this again in 2026.

 ## JavaScript with paths